guochengqian/PU-GCN/README.md

 # PU-GCN
 The official implementation of PU-GCN

-Code will be released at the end of Feb 2020.
+Code will be released before the end of Feb, 2020.